-For many, many years the cures for many, many ailments were no further away than the spice cabinet- and this is still true today- with one important caveat: the spices that I mention must be of high quality or they won’t have the effectiveness you want.
-Don’t cheap out on something as important as health potential or great taste.
-Many spices are now mass produced and loaded with fillers that don’t get listed on the labels.
+For many, many years, the cures for many ailments were no further away than the spice cabinet- and this is still true today- with one important caveat: the spices we mention must be of high quality, or they won’t have the effectiveness you want.
+Don’t cheap out on something as critical as health potential or great taste.
+Many spices are now mass-produced and loaded with fillers that aren’t on the labels.
 Spend a little more for better quality — they go a long way!

 One of our favorite things to add to most ethnic “styles” of food is GARLIC.
-It’s natural in Italian, Mexican and Oriental food, adding a gentle heat and full flavor.
-And you probably already know that it’s a great remedy for darn-near everything.
+It’s natural in Italian, Mexican, and Asian fare, adding a gentle heat and full flavor.
+And you probably already know it’s an excellent remedy for almost everything.
 People use it for high and low blood pressure as well as infection.
-For these reasons, and because it’s delicious, I recommend it.
+For these reasons, and because it’s delicious, we recommend it.

 GINGER is another spice that can serve multiple purposes.
-It’s great for your stomach (some moms gave ginger snaps for tummy troubles back in the day- I don’t recommend that today), your circulation and even your intestines.
-If it weren’t for all the sugar I might even recommend some ginger ales.
+It’s great for your stomach (some moms gave gingersnaps for tummy troubles back in the day – We don’t recommend that today), your circulation, and even your intestines.
+We might even suggest some ginger ales if it weren’t for all the sugar.
 Unfortunately, a good thing CAN be ruined.

 Do you know anybody with whooping cough or laryngitis?
 How about bronchial issues in general?
 An ounce of THYME a day will be the ticket for them.

 Are you looking for something to stimulate your immune system?
 Try ROSEMARY.
 It will also increase your circulation and improve your digestion.
 It will also add a spectacular flavor to many dishes.

 Did you know that TURMERIC is a blood purifier?
 Like rosemary, it will support your circulation AND can be applied internally and externally to heal wounds.
 And ladies, that circulatory boost will also help regulate your menstrual cycle and help with those cramps.